Asking, “Is email marketing dead?” tends to elicit this kind of response.

 Nearly every brand these days sends email marketing campaigns ranging from email newsletters to triggered marketing automation.
 All of these emails add up and make it harder for your brand to stand out.

 Does that mean you should never send another email or hire the most expensive email marketing agency you can find?
 Of course not.

-It means that you need to do two things: layer in new communication channels and retire some outdated email practices.
+It means that you need to do two things: incorporate alternatives to email marketing into your strategy and retire some outdated email practices.